F-Persson/Blazingly-Fast-Productivity-Tagger/README.md

 ### Sort tags by date.

 ### In the options page, show how many times the tag has been tagged, upvoted, or downvoted.

+## Usage
+It is my first Angular project, designed to gain knowledge about the framework.

+## How to

+To use Tagger, mark the desired text on any webpage (optional) and press "ctrl + left mouse click."
+A pop-up window will appear, allowing you to save the text and URL, with the option to add tags for that site.
+To access your bookmarks and notes, press "ctrl + right mouse click."